For many of us sensitive beings, our practices become, by necessity, a way of life.

 “Spiritual practice is not just sitting and meditating.
 Practice is looking, thinking, touching, drinking, eating and talking.
 Every act, every breath, and every step can be practice and can help us to become more ourselves.” -Thich Nhat Hanh

-Some of the practices presented here are practices that people have been doing for ages, some have been developed and shared by wise people I have trusted during my journey, and some are mostly just common sense things that help me in my everyday life to be more conscious of the choices I’m making that affect how I feel emotionally and physically.
-Some I do daily, and some I pull out when I know I need it, because I’ve done it so often before that I trust that it will help me.
+Some of the practices I will continue to share here I do daily, and some I pull out when I know I need it, because I’ve done it so often before that I trust that it will help me.
 I trust it and know how it helps me because . . .
 I have practiced it.

 I strongly believe in the value of practice-based living and will continue to add to these practices and to create an assortment of ways to create and embrace transformational practices in your own life.